Comer: Weiss Indicted Hunter Biden to Protect Him

-“We think that this is just the tip of the iceberg.
-We think there are many more crimes,” Comer said on CNN Friday.
-“And my concern is that Weiss may have indicted Hunter Biden to protect him from having to be deposed in the House Oversight Committee.”
+"We think that this is just the tip of the iceberg.
+We think there are many more crimes," Comer told CNN on Friday.
+"And my concern is that Weiss may have indicted Hunter Biden to protect him from having to be deposed in the House Oversight Committee."

 "Yes.
 He indicted him to protect him.
 Yes.
 The classic rubric.
 He indicted him to protect him.
 I got it," Tapper responded sarcastically.
 "He's facing like 17 additional years in prison."